jenperson/tt-koyeb-chatpdf-rag-deepseek-r1/README.md

 - Type your question in the chat input box and press Enter.
 - Adjust retrieval settings (`k` and similarity threshold) in the **Settings** section for better responses.

-### 4. Clear Chat and Reset

-- Use the **Clear Chat** button to reset the chat interface.
-- Clearing the chat also resets the vector store and retriever.

 ---

 ## Project Structure